North Korean bootmakers want to score with Messi

 The boot factory was originally built in Pyongyang on land provided by the North Korean government.
 But most economic ties were cut after the South accused the North of sinking one of its naval vessels in 2010.

-The factory moved to Dandong with a $415,000 cash injection from the South Korean city of Incheon, whose soccer team wears its boots.
+The factory moved to Dandong with a $415,000 cash injection from the South Korean city of Incheon, whose football team wears its boots.

 With the North's economy in tatters and imports outstripping exports by $3.3 billion, according to 2010 data from the International Monetary Fund, North Korea has been forced into China's arms, exporting much of its mineral wealth to its big, now-prosperous neighbour.